Our Programmes

 1. Smoke-free Academy

-The hybrid Smoke-free Academy with a combination of offline and online learning aims to enhance students’ knowledge of tobacco control and smoking hazards and equip them with the skills of organizing and planning, smoking cessation counselling and leadership, creativity and critical thinking, communication and conflict management, as well as team work.
+The hybrid Smoke-free Academy with a combination of offline and online learning aims to enhance students’ knowledge of tobacco control and smoking hazards and equip them with the skills of organizing and planning, smoking cessation counselling and leadership, creativity and critical thinking, communication and conflict management, as well as teamwork.

 Key activities (offline and online):